gxs1619/OSRS-Flip-Finder/src/README.md

 a maven project written in java with an SQLite database.
 The server is a multi-threaded server that allows clients to connect, disconnect and request updates on items that they double click on.

-## Disclaimer

-The GUI is not included with this code, but is available upon request.
-Pictures of the GUI are located on my website at griffinseibold.com